-When you get an illness like bronchitis or the flu, you know you'll be feeling better and functioning normally within a week or so.
-A chronic illness, like multiple sclerosis, is different.
-It may never go away and can disrupt your lifestyle in many ways.
-But, by keeping a positive attitude, you should be better able to cope with the changes.
+When you get an illness like bronchitis or the flu, you know you'll be feeling better and back to normal within a week or so.
+A long-lasting condition like multiple sclerosis is different.
+It can affect your lifestyle in many ways.

-- Consider counseling.
-Sometimes, people have problems that are better addressed in a one-on-one atmosphere.
-By participating in individual counseling, you may be able to more effectively express sensitive or private feelings you have about your illness and its impact on your life and relationships.
+Consider counseling.
+Sometimes, people have problems they’d rather handle in a one-on-one atmosphere.
+When you talk with a counselor or therapist, you might feel safer discussing sensitive or private feelings you have about MS and its impact on your life and relationships.

-- Take care of yourself.
-Eat healthy, exercise, learn techniques to help you deal with stress better, and get enough rest.
+Take care of yourself.
+Eat healthy, exercise, learn ways to cut stress, and get enough rest.

-- Keep a diary.
-Write down your experiences, symptoms, and feelings.
-Not only will this be a valuable tool for your doctor, but it will also help you learn to express yourself.
+Keep a diary.
+Write down how you’re feeling.
+Not only will this be valuable info to share with your doctor, but it will also help you learn to express yourself.

 Take control.
 MS comes with a lot of uncertainty, so it may help to take charge of the things in your life that you can control.
 Also keep in mind some of your life-planning issues, such as finances, work, and adapting your home.

 Be proactive about your health, get educated, and ask questions.